-To finish configuring of ETBN router, you must configure the Communication Profile by uploading a local consist info file.
-Refer to ETBNs/ECSPs for detailed instructions.
+To finish configuring of this ETBN router, you must configure the Communication Profile by uploading an XML configuration file.
+Refer to Example: Configuring Communication Profiles for ETBNs/ECSPs for detailed instructions.

 After configuring ETBN router 1 on Consist 2, you must configure ETBN router 2 on Consist 2.